-"After I got him out, I decided if there was someone on the board, some of our people, maybe we'd get more Meanwhile, two SNCC workers were arrested in the county last week, after the Greene County Freedom Organization issued a statement through the Atlanta (Ga.)
-SNCC office protesting the fact that Gilmore and McShan weren't on the ballot.
-The statement said the group would "elect and support candidates of our own choosing, therefore becoming and functioning as a sovereign black community of America . . .
-If met with armed aggression by the white power structure, we are fully prepared for armed resistance."
+"After I got him out, I decided if there was someone on the board, some of our people, maybe we'd get more Meanwhile, two SNCC workers were fact that Gilmore and McShan weren't on the ballot.
+The statement said the group would armed resistance."
 On Nov.
 3, SNCC workers George Greene and Rap Brown were arrested for grand larceny.
-Two days later, Justice of the Peace Fulton G. Durettbound them over to the grand jury on the charge of allegedly stealing a rifle.
-There was still a question as to who was speaking for whom in the county.
-Although the freedom organization (CONTINUED ON PAGE SIX, Col. 4) THE GAME OF THE YEAR!!
+Two days later, Justice of the Peace Fulton G. Durett bound them over to the grand jury on the charge of allegedly stealing a rifle.
 Geo.
-W. Carver High School Booker T. Washington High School
+W. Carver Booker T. Washington High School